 The Department of Landscape Architecture at Harvard is home to the oldest and most distinguished academic program in landscape architecture in the world.
-Its mission is to advance research and innovative design practices in the natural and built environments, as they intersect with processes of urbanization.
+Its mission is to advance research and innovative design practices in the natural and built environments, as they intersect with processes of urbanization and the present realities of a changing climate.
 More

 MLA I Master in Landscape Architecture I